Last updated October 13, 2019

 What Can You Control?

 Some of the risk factors discussed above are not controllable.
 You don’t get to pick if your baby will be a boy or girl!
-But some are.
 The most important thing you can do is control eczema and introduce diverse foods early.
 Read more about that in the section on preventing egg allergies.

 How Common Are Egg Allergies?